Old Sarum Primary School

 • Have a wide vocabulary that they use within their writing.

-• Leave primary school being able to effectively apply spelling rules and patterns they have been taught.
+• Leave primary school being able to effectively apply spelling rules and patterns they have been taught and are ready for the next stage of their education.

 • Have an understanding of key grammatical concepts and rules to apply to independent writing.

-Children complete a ‘cold write’ at the beginning of a new unit, this is used by teachers to inform their unit planning and identify toolkit features for coverage.
+We constantly monitor impact through use of formative and summative assessment and pupil voice.
+Children complete a ‘cold write’ at the beginning of a new unit: this is used by teachers to inform their unit planning and identify toolkit features for coverage.

-Weekly spelling is taught and assessed which compliments daily grammar teaching.
-On a termly basis, children complete NFER assessments in both spelling and grammar and adaptations to planning and curriculum are made as appropriate.
+Weekly spelling is taught and assessed which complements daily grammar teaching.
+On a termly basis, children complete NFER assessments in both spelling and grammar and adaptations to planning and curriculum are made as needed.